Management: Theoretical scope

 In another way of thinking, Mary Parker Follett (1868–1933), allegedly defined management as "the art of getting things done through people".
 She described management as a philosophy.

-Critics, however, find this definition useful but far too narrow.
+Some scholars however find this definition useful but far too narrow.
 The phrase "management is what managers do" occurs widely, suggesting the difficulty of defining management without circularity, the shifting nature of definitions and the connection of managerial practices with the existence of a managerial cadre or of a class.

-One habit of thought regards management as equivalent to "business administration" and thus excludes management in places outside commerce, as for example in charities and in the public sector.
+One habit of thought regards management as equivalent to "business administration" and thus excludes management in places outside commerce, for example in charities and in the public sector.
 More broadly, every organization must "manage" its work, people, processes, technology, etc. to maximize effectiveness.
 Nonetheless, many people refer to university departments that teach management as "business schools".
 Some such institutions (such as the Harvard Business School) use that name, while others (such as the Yale School of Management) employ the broader term "management".

-English-speakers may also use the term "management" or "the management" as a collective word describing the managers of an organization, for example of a corporation.
+English speakers may also use the term "management" or "the management" as a collective word describing the managers of an organization, for example of a corporation.

-Historically this use of the term often contrasted with the term "labor" – referring to those being managed.
+Historically this use of the term often contrasted with the term labor – referring to those being managed.

-But in the present era the concept of management is identified in the wide areas and its frontiers have been pushed to a broader range.
-Apart from profitable organizations, even non-profit organizations apply management concepts.
-The concept and its uses are not constrained.
-Management as a whole is the process of planning, organizing, directing, leading and controlling.

 Levels

-A common management structure of organizations includes three management levels: first-level, middle-level, and top-level managers.
-First-line managers are the lowest level of management and manage the work of non-managerial individuals who are directly involved with the production or creation of the organization's products.
-First-line managers are often called supervisors, but may also be called line managers, office managers, or even foremen.
-Middle managers include all levels of management between the first-line level and the top level of the organization.
-These managers manage the work of first-line managers and may have titles such as department head, project leader, plant manager, or division manager.
-Top managers are responsible for making organization-wide decisions and establishing the plans and goals that affect the entire organization.
-These individuals typically have titles such as executive vice president, president, managing director, chief operating officer, chief executive officer, or chairman of the board.

-These managers are classified in a hierarchy of authority, and perform different tasks.
-In many organizations, the number of managers in every level resembles a pyramid.
-Each level is explained below in specifications of their different responsibilities and likely job titles.